-Human Resource Management with AI MSc
+Human Resource Management with Artificial Intelligence MSc

 This course uniquely integrates professional, CIPD-accredited HR education with in-depth learning in AI, data analytics, and computing.